THE CONCRETE SURGERY

 Why choose PICS?

-Every batch we manufacture is measured to the smallest fraction and quality control tested, ensuring absolute consistency in our products, from day to day, month to month and year to year.
+Every batch we produce is manufactured to the highest standard and quality control tested, ensuring absolute consistency in our products, from day to day, month to month and year to year.
+Retained samples are kept for a minimum of 12 months.

 Free Technical Helpline

 We'll do everything we can to help you succeed.
-Our experienced technical advisors understand every facet of the installation of imprinted concrete, providing impartial and practical advice on any questions raised.
+Our experienced technical advisors understand concrete, providing impartial and practical advice on questions raised.

 Red Shute Hill Industrial Estate